rocere0001/05-neighborhood-map/README.md

 #Udacity Neighborhood Map Project
->Map of Things to do in Bondi
+>Map of Things I'd do on return to Bondi
 ##Description
 This is the fifth Udacity Front End Nanodegree Project.
 It's purpose is to use the GoogleMaps API in addition with a second API.

 In this example I'm creating a Neighborhood Map of Bondi Beach, which highlights things to do in the area.
-In addition to the Google Maps API I'm using the Foursquare API
+In addition to the Google Maps API I'm using the Foursquare API to get Ratings, Likes and the first three Photos of the Locations.
+The title of the Info Window is a clickable link.
 ##How to Use
 Either:
 https://rocere0001.github.io/05-neighborhood-map/index.html